Logo for Climate Social Science Network (CSSN)

 • Co-opted endorsement

-Claims that greenwash organisation's activities are endorsed by other organisations
+Claims that greenwash organization's activities are endorsed by other organizations

 Examples

-IX.1 Does the organisation help publicise, endorse, or support another organisation's claim that is greenwash?
+9.1 Does the organization help publicise, endorse, or support another organization's claim that is greenwash?

 If yes...